zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-a-sprint-boot-rest-api-service.md

 4. Test your changes.

 ## Add Zowe API enablers to your service
-In order to onboard a REST API with the Zowe ecosystem, zou add the Zowe Artifactory repository definition to the list of repositories, then add the Spring enabler to the list of your dependencies, and finally add enabler annotations to your service code.
+In order to onboard a REST API with the Zowe ecosystem, you add the Zowe Artifactory repository definition to the list of repositories, then add the Spring enabler to the list of your dependencies, and finally add enabler annotations to your service code.
 Enablers prepare your service for discovery and swagger documentation retrieval.

 **Follow these steps:**